blunt1337/docker-alpine-nginx-php7/README.md

-# VirtualGarden/nginx-php7
+# blunt1337/nginx-php7

 [![](https://images.microbadger.com/badges/image/virtualgarden/nginx-php7.svg)](https://microbadger.com/images/virtualgarden/nginx-php7)

-This is a base [Docker image](https://www.docker.com/) to use as a web server with Nginx and PHP 7.
+This is a [Docker image](https://www.docker.com/) to use as a web server with Nginx and PHP 7.1.
-Nginx and PHP are both preconfigured and ready to handle your connection.
+Nginx and PHP are both preconfigured and ready to handle your connections.

 PHP includes the following modules:
 * json